Overview

 What to Expect After the Procedure?

 This procedure is very straightforward.
-You might experience some soreness at the site of the implant once the anesthesia wears off.
+You might experience soreness at the implant site once the anesthesia wears off.
 However, this will only last for a couple of days.

-You will be allowed to resume your daily activities a couple of hours after the procedure.
+- You can resume your daily activities a couple of hours after the procedure.

 Results